raspberrypilearning/c3-wolfram-crossword-solver/en/step_5.md

 --- task ---

-+ Use what you know about `Column` and `Framed` to put both of your outputs into a single, framed column
++ Use what you know about `Column` and `Framed` to put both of your outputs into a single framed column
 + Add text to label the `InputField` and the list of words
 + Use `Text` and `Style` to customise the look of the text